 If you’re like many homeowners looking to update your property’s curb appeal and natural light, home window replacement is often a project that warrants serious attention.
 During the research process, two window styles you are likely to repeatedly encounter are bay and bow windows.
 Allow us to weigh in on the features, pros, and cons of each so that you’re able to make an educated decision that allows you to determine which style is the best fit for your home.

-Bay Window: A bay window is comprised of a large window inoperable window with smaller windows on each side that both open and close.
+Bay Window: A bay window, much like picture windows, is comprised of a large inoperable window with smaller windows on each side that both open and close.
 Bay windows are typically angled out at either a 45- or 90-degree angle.

 Bow Window: A bow window is a curved window structure that normally includes at least four casement windows.

 Architectural Considerations: Bay windows work well in modern homes because of their slanted lines and flat planes.
 The half-circle exterior of a bow window works well in historic homes.
 A unique feature of bow windows is that they can be wrapped around the corner of a home, allowing vantage points from two sides.

 Natural Light: In the realm of natural light, bow windows permit a greater amount to filter through because they have a more sizable glass surface area and less framing than bay windows.

 Space Considerations: The design of a bay window causes it to extend out further than a bow window, creating additional floor space.
 It’s worth knowing that bay windows are comprised of only three panels, making it rare for them to be as wide as a bow window.